Beacon hebrew Alliance Bylaws

 • To maintain a center for the cultivation of Jewish thought, action, and community

-• To own, operate and maintain cemetery property for persons of the Jewish faith, all pursuant to the rules and regulations of this organization
+• To own, operate and maintain cemetery property for persons of the Jewish faith and family members, all pursuant to the rules and regulations of this organization

 Fiscal Year